 Please note that if you have high monthly expenses for credit cards or other debt obligations, the lender may request that you pay down these debts or negotiate lower payments, if possible.
 Doing this can reduce your debt-to-income ratio and improve your ability to afford your mortgage payment.

-Additionally, with a direct line of communication to your lender and a better understanding of the details of the loan modification program you are better positioned to achieve a solution that works for both you and your lender.
-The more information you provide to your lender about your financial situation and challenges the more likely it is that they can develop a solution that meets your needs.
+Establishing a direct line of communication with your lender and learning about your loan modification program better positions your to achieve a solution that works for both you and your lender.
+The more information you provide to your lender about your financial situation, the more likely they are to work with you.

-If contacting a loan counselor with your lender does not answer your questions or meet your needs, our best recommendation is that you contact the federal government's Making Home Affordable program or by calling 888-995-4673 .
-This program offers advice and counseling to borrowers who are struggling to stay in their homes and can help you determine the best way to handle your mortgage.
-I have provided the web site and phone number for the Making Home Affordable program below.
+If contacting your lender does not answer your questions or resolve your situation, we recommend that you learn more about HUD's Making Home Affordable Program, which includes counseling and foreclosure prevention services to help to homeowners who are struggling to pay their mortgage.
+I have provided the website and phone number for the Making Home Affordable program below.

 "Making Home Affordable."
 U.S. Department of the Treasury & U.S. Department of Housing and Urban Development, 2019.
 Web.